StasHlukhan/StasHlukhan/README.md

 ![GitHub](https://img.shields.io/badge/-GitHub-333333?style=flat&logo=github&logoColor=FFFFFF)

-## My Projects

-### [Portfolio Website]

-I created a personal portfolio website to showcase my skills and projects.
-The website is built with React and styled with CSS modules.
-You can view it [here](https://example.com).

-### [Shopping Cart]

-I built a shopping cart application with React and Redux.
-The application uses an API to fetch product data and allows users to add items to their cart and complete a purchase.
-You can view the code [here](https://github.com/username/shopping-cart).

 ## Contact Me

-You can reach me via email at [email address] or connect with me on [LinkedIn](https://www.linkedin.com/in/username).
+You can reach me via email at stasgluhan23@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/stanislav-hlukhan-395a79226/).
 I'm open to discussing new opportunities and collaborating on projects.
 Let's chat! 😊